-We now argue that many variables, like "obesity", may not be sufficiently well-defined for quantitative causal inference.
-Suppose that, on Zeus's 35th birthday, we decided to make him obese by age 40 by lowering his daily exercise.
+Take the effect of weight gain on fatal myocardial infarction.
+Suppose that, on Zeus's 35th birthday, we decided to make him gain 20 kilograms (kg) by age 40 by lowering his daily exercise.
 He had a fatal myocardial infarction at age 49.
-Now suppose that, in a parallel universe identical to ours, on Zeus's 35th birthday we decided to make him obese by age 40 by increasing his caloric intake.
+Now suppose that, in a parallel universe identical to ours, on Zeus's 35th birthday we decided to make him gain 20 kg by age 40 by increasing his caloric intake.
 He did not have a fatal myocardial infarction before age 50.
-That is, in both universes Zeus is obese, but only in one of them he had a fatal heart attack.
+That is, in both universes Zeus gains 20 kg, but only in one of them he had a fatal heart attack.

-Because Zeus's counterfactual outcome under obesity can be either death or no death, we conclude that the term "obesity" is too vague to define counterfactual outcomes.
-Again, the problem is that we can only change the value of obesity by interventions (e.g., diet, exercise) that may have effects on the outcome through causal pathways that are believed not to involve obesity.
-In contrast, if we were interested in the causal effect on mortality of a weight loss pill A, this problem would not arise because changing the value of A does not require any other interventions (e.g., on diet or exercise).
-That is, the counterfactual outcome under the intervention "pill" is well defined for each individual.
-Of course, the value of this counterfactual outcome can still depend on the individual's values of any previous interventions (e.g., on smoking and exercise).
+Because Zeus's counterfactual outcome under weight gain of 20 kg can be either death or no death, we conclude that specifying a=1 as "weight gain of 20 kg" is too vague to define the counterfactual outcomes Y^a .
+The problem is that we can only change the value of weight gain by interventions (e.g., diet, exercise) that may have effects on the outcome through causal pathways that may not involve exclusively weight gain.
+See also Fine Point 3.3.

+In contrast, if we were interested in the causal effect of a weight loss pill A on mortality, this problem would not arise: "taking the pill" a=1 is a well-defined intervention because it does not require considering any other interventions (e.g., on diet or exercise).
+Of course, the value of the counterfactual outcome Y^a can still depend on the individual's values of any previous interventions (e.g., on diet and exercise).

-The more precisely we define the meaning of a = 1 and a = 0, the more precise our causal questions are.
+The more precisely we define the meaning of a=1 and a=0, the more precise our causal questions are.
 However, absolute precision in the definition of treatment is neither necessary nor possible.
 For example, for exercise, we do not need to specify the direction of running (clockwise or counterclockwise) around your neighborhood's park.
 Scientists agree that the direction of running is irrelevant because varying it would not lead to different outcomes.
 That is, we only need sufficiently well-defined interventions a for which no meaningful vagueness remains.